carpio-ucv/Data-Week/chapter2.md

 ```

 `@instructions`
-Arrange `data` in a new object called cylinders, so that vehicles with the same number of cylinder `(cyl)` appear next to each other.
+Arrange `data` in a new object called `cylinders`, so that vehicles with the same number of cylinder `(cyl)` appear next to each other.
 In addition, heavier cars should appear before lighter cars.

 `@hint`